ULB-Darmstadt/shacl-form/README.md

 ### Element functions

 <a id="toRDF"></a>

 ```typescript
 toRDF(graph?: Store): Store
 ```

 Adds the form values as RDF triples to the given graph.
 If no graph object is provided, creates a new [N3 Store](https://github.com/rdfjs/N3.js#storing).

 ```typescript
 serialize(format?: string, graph?: Store): string
 ```

 Serializes the given RDF graph to the given format.
 If no graph object is provided, this function calls toRDF() (see above) to construct the form data graph in one of the supported [output formats](#output-formats) (default is `text/turtle`).

 ```typescript
 toQuery(options?: QueryBuildOptions): string
 ```

 Creates a SPARQL query for the current form values.
 By default, this returns a CONSTRUCT query derived from the loaded shapes graph via [`@hydrofoil/shape-to-query`](https://github.com/zazuko/shape-to-query).
 Optional parameters allow requesting a SELECT query (`type: 'select'`) and customizing the resulting variables.
 Generated queries use the populated form data as additional patterns so they can serve as filters against external endpoints.
+More details [can be found here](./TOQUERY_USAGE.md).

 ```typescript
 validate(ignoreEmptyValues: boolean): Promise<boolean>
 ```

 Validates the form data against the SHACL shapes graph and displays validation results as icons next to the respective input fields.
 If `ignoreEmptyValues` is true, empty form fields will not be marked as invalid.
 This function is also internally called on `change` and `submit` events.

 ```typescript
 registerPlugin(plugin: Plugin)
 ```

 Register a [plugin](./src/plugin.ts) to customize editing/viewing certain property values.
 Plugins handle specific RDF predicates or `xsd:datatype`s or both.
 Examples: [Leaflet](./src/plugins/leaflet.ts), [Mapbox](./src/plugins/mapbox.ts), [FixedList](./src/plugins/fixed-list.ts)

 ```typescript
 setTheme(theme: Theme)
 ```

 Set a design theme to use for rendering.
-See section [Theming](#Theming).
+See section [Theming](#theming).

 ```typescript
 setClassInstanceProvider((className: string) => Promise<string>)
 ```

 Sets a callback function that is invoked when a SHACL property has an `sh:class` definition to retrieve class instances.
 See [below](#classInstanceProvider) for more information.

 ## Features